The truth comes out: Bread is bad for ducks!

 It's hard to believe that bread is bad for ducks.
 After all, they love it, don't they?
-Truth is, just like children, ducks would be happy to eat a diet consisting entirely of junk food with little nutritional value.
-And for ducks, that's just what bread is.
+The truth is, just like children, ducks would be happy to eat a diet consisting entirely of junk food with little nutritional value.
+And for ducks, that's just what this carb is.

 "White bread, in particular, has no real nutritional value, so while birds may find it tasty, the danger is that they will fill up on it instead of other foods that could be more beneficial to them," a spokeswoman for the Royal Society for the Protection of Birds told The Guardian during an interview.

 Since bread is junk food for ducks, it fills them up, meaning that they're less likely to eat foods with nutritional value.
 Ducks that are fed bread may suffer from malnutrition, and adult ducks eating bread may become fat and overweight.

 If waterfowl are fed so much bread that some of it goes uneaten, the uneaten bread poses another problem.
 The bread can grow mold which can make ducks sick.
 It can also contribute to algae growth in the water, which can kill animals and spread disease.
 Algal blooms can also do damage to the water quality and native aquatic plants of the river or lake.

 But don't worry, this doesn't mean that you can't feed ducks at all.
 In fact, there are plenty of healthy foods that ducks and other waterfowl love that will provide them with the right nutrients and incorporate healthily into their natural diet.
 Ducks like birdseed, lettuce, sweet corn, frozen peas, seeds, oats, and rice.
-Canal and River Trust even did a test on which greens ducks like best.
+They'll also snack on quite a few greens as well.
+If you feed the ducks great food, even their eggs will be more nutritious!
+Granted, you're not getting eggs from park ducks, but you can feel morally superior the next time you snack on a duck egg.

 In addition to bread, you should also avoid feeding ducks foods like avocados, onions, citrus, nuts, chocolate, and popcorn, as these are toxic.